An Arizona woman can't use her frozen embryos after divorce, state Supreme Court rules - KTVZ

 The court said it was “cognizant of the unavoidable emotional fallout” that could come from the decision.
 But because the couple couldn’t come to an agreement, the court said, under the contract, “the court could only direct donation of the embryos.”

+“These are extremely difficult and emotional issues, so it’s best for couples to make decisions ahead of time,” and that was what happened in this case, said Eric M. Fraser, Terrell’s attorney, in a statement to CNN.

+“The Arizona Supreme Court enforced their contract,” Fraser added, “which gives much-needed certainty to other couples around the state that courts will respect the decisions they make.”

-Attorneys for Torres and Terrell have not responded to CNN’s requests for comment.
-But Torres’ lawyer Stanley Murray told CNN affiliate KNXV that even the courts couldn’t agree on an interpretation of the couple’s contract.
+An attorney for Torres has not responded to CNN’s requests for comment.
+Her lawyer, Stanley Murray, told CNN affiliate KNXV that even the courts couldn’t agree on an interpretation of the couple’s contract.

 “So that just goes to show you even attorneys can’t agree on what this particular contract provided,” Murray said.